Odisha: Cuisine

 Odisha has a culinary tradition spanning centuries.
 The kitchen of the Shri Jagannath Temple, Puri is reputed to be the largest in the world, with 1,000 chefs, working around 752 wood-burning clay hearths called chulas, to feed over 10,000 people each day.

 The syrupy dessert Pahala rasagola made in Odisha is known throughout the world.
 Chhenapoda is another major Odisha sweet cuisine, which originated in Nayagarh.
 Dalma (a mix of dal and selected vegetables) is widely known cuisine, better served with ghee.

-The "Odisha Rasagola" was awarded a GI tag 29 July 2019 after a long battle about the origin of the famous sweet with West Bengal.
+The "Odisha Rasagola" was awarded a geographical indication (GI) tag in 2019 after a long battle about the origin of the famous sweet with West Bengal.

+This decision involved a broader interpretation of the law established under the Geographical Indications of Goods (Registration and Protection) Act, 1999.
+Section 2(e) of the Act stipulates that a geographical indication can be provided to a product if its quality, characteristics, or reputation are attributable to its geographical origin and are unique.
+The uniqueness of Odisha’s Rasagola lies in its color, texture, and taste, distinguishing it from the West Bengal variant.
+Historical references in Odisha’s texts support the geographical origin of the dish.